Bridging Tradition with Innovation: Flavored Wines and the Evolving Wine Landscape (includes tasting)

 1:15 pm - 2:45 pm

-Bridging Tradition with Innovation: Flavored Wines and the Evolving Wine Landscape (tasting session)
+Bridging Tradition with Innovation: Flavored Wines and the Evolving Wine Landscape (includes tasting)

 Flavored wines, classified as Other Than Standard (OTS) under TTB regulations, are redefining how the wine industry connects with today’s consumers.